 Scoping can be an invaluable part of your early project planning.
 Your main interest is in getting a proposal through the review process.
 This interest is best advanced by finding out early where the problems with the proposal are, who the affected parties are, and where accommodations can be made.
-Scoping is an ideal meeting place for all the interest groups if you proposal are, who the affected parties are, and where accommodations can be made.
-Scoping is an ideal meeting place for all the interest groups if you proposal are, who the affected parties are, and where accommodations can be made.
 Scoping is an ideal meeting place for all the interest groups if you have not already contacted them.
 In several cases, we found that the compromises made at this stage allowed a project to move efficiently through the permitting process virtually unopposed.

 The NEPA regulations place an affirmative obligation on agencies to "provide for cases where actions are planned by private applicants" so that designated staff are available to consult with the applicants, to advise applicants of information that will be required during review, and to insure that the NEPA process commences at the earliest possible time.
 (Section 1501.2(d)).
-This section of the regulations is intended to ensure that environmental factors are considered at an early stage in the applicant's planing process.
+This section of the regulations is intended to ensure that environmental factors are considered at an early stage in the applicant's planning process.
 (See 40 Questions and Answers about the NEPA Regulations, 46 Fed.
 Reg.
 18028, Questions 8 and 9.)

-Applicants should take advantage of this requirement in the regulations by approaching the agencies early to consult on alternatives, mitigation requirements, and the agency's information needs. ibis early contact with the agency can facilitate a prompt initiation of the scoping process in cases where an EIS will be prepared.
+Applicants should take advantage of this requirement in the regulations by approaching the agencies early to consult on alternatives, mitigation requirements, and the agency's information needs.
+This early contact with the agency can facilitate a prompt initiation of the scoping process in cases where an EIS will be prepared.
 You will need to furnish sufficient information about your proposal to enable the lead agency to formulate a coherent presentation for cooperating agencies and the public.
 But don't wait until your choices are all made and the alternatives have been eliminated.
 (Section 1506.1).

 During scoping, be sure to attend any of the public meetings unless the agency is dividing groups by interest affiliation.
 You will be able to answer any questions about the proposal, and even more important, you will be able to hear the objections raised, and find out what the real concerns of the public are.
 This is, of course, vital information for future negotiations with the affected parties.